-It’s March and you’re still going strong on your New Year’s resolution to eat a plant-based diet and you need to find the best vegan restaurants in Portland, right?
-If so, we’ve got the list for you.
-Amidst the best vegan restaurants in Portland lie so many great juice bars, cafes, smoothie havens, food carts and full-fledged multi-menu restaurants and you may not know where to start.
+Are you still going strong on your New Year’s resolution to eat a plant-based diet, or perhaps you’re just looking for a little more veg in your life?
+If so, we’ve got the guide for you.
+Amidst the best vegan restaurants in Portland lie so many great juice bars, cafes, smoothie havens, food carts, and full-fledged multi-menu restaurants and you may not know where to start.

 Maybe you just finished a workout and want a smoothie bowl loaded with elite superfoods.
 Maybe you’re famished but want a clean food “bowl.”
 Maybe you’re beyond famished and want to hit a bar and grab a giant plate of vegan nachos topped off with vegan taquitos and a vegan banana ball sundae.
 Maybe you want a green or blue juice.
 Maybe by now you’re already feeling lost and ready to go eat a biscuit and a plate of bacon.
 If so, do not fret but instead take a seat and read our 10 picks for the best vegan restaurants in Portland so you won’t waste any more time or brain space.

 Blossoming Lotus is a full-fledged vegan breakfast, lunch and dinner restaurant in the Irvington neighborhood that definitely ranks among the best vegan restaurants in Portland with a broad menu and the city’s most amazing and ginormous veganized frosted cinnamon rolls.
 Don’t miss the pancakes here, you’ll never say they’ve sacrificed flavor or texture in place of health because they are THAT good.